antarctica/lantern/docs/setup.md

 To manage records in the [GitLab Store](/docs/stores.md#gitlab-store) and comment on issues as part of the [Interactive Publishing Workflow](/docs/usage.md#interactive-record-publishing-workflow).

-As a GitLab administrator impersonating the GitLab bot user, for each deployment and local development environment:
+As a GitLab administrator impersonating the project GitLab bot user, and for each non-development environment:

 1. create a [Personal Access Token](https://gitlab.data.bas.ac.uk/-/profile/personal_access_tokens):
-   - token name: (e.g. 'ansible-prod', 'conwat-local-dev', etc.)
+   - token name: (e.g. 'ansible-prod', etc.)
    - scopes: *api*
-2. store the token in 1Password:
+2. store the token in the *infrastructure* vault in 1Password
-   - in the *infrastructure* vault, for deployment environments
-   - in your *employee* vault, for local development environments
-3. set the relevant [Config](/docs/config.md) option in:
+3. set the relevant [Config](/docs/config.md) option in the relevant Ansible Vault
-   - a local `.env` file, for local development environments
-   - per-environment Ansible Vault, for deployment environments

 #### Item enquires GitLab API token